-(v) A female employee shall not perform night-shift work.
+A female employee shall not perform night-shift work.

-(vi) A nale employee under seventeen years of age shall not perform night-shift work.

-(vii) On any day when the hours of any night shift overlap the day-shift hours, the night-shift hours shall be observed, and the night-shift wage shall be paid for such day.
+(v) A female employee shall not perform night-shift wora. (vi) A male employee under seventeen years of age shall not perform night-shift work. (vii) On any day when the hours of any night shift overlap the day-shift hours, the night-shift hours shall be observed, and the night-shift wage shall be paid for such day. for such day.